 Welcome back Tiger Class!
-We hope you have had a lovely Christmas break.
+We hope you had an enjoyable half term.

 Within this topic the children will be answering the following questions: